jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 ### Workshop:  Identifying common user interface elements

 Do we need a design system?
 A pattern library?
 A frequently asked question in big orgs.
-An exercise to explore needs.
+An exercise to explore needs across the DfE services.

 ![A screenshot of a collection of card components](/images/screenshot-2021-09-09-at-20.57.22.png "We collaboratively surveyed the DfE landscape to collect and collate user interface elements (components and patterns) that weren't in the GOV.UK Design System.")